northstowekarate/northstowekarate.github.io/about/index.md

 ## Club

-Northstowe Karate Club was established to as a non-profit community club to provide accessible, high-quality karate training for the growing communities of Northstowe and the surrounding area.
+Northstowe Karate Club was established as a non-profit community club to provide accessible, high-quality karate training for the growing communities of Northstowe and the surrounding area.

 We wanted to create a club where beginners would feel comfortable starting their martial arts journey while experienced students could continue to develop their skills in a traditional and respectful environment.

-Today the club welcomes students from Northstowe, Longstanton, Oakington, Histon, Cottenham, Cambridge and nearby villages.
+Students regularly travel from Northstowe, Longstanton, Oakington, Histon, Cottenham, Cambridge and other nearby villages to train with us.

 ## Our Instructors

 Simon Apen-Sadler, our chief instructor, is a 4th dan black belt with over 20 years of experience.
 He is first aid qualified, holds an enhanced DBS check, and regularly trains with senior JKA instructors.
 Simon’s teaching philosophy is to balance discipline with encouragement, helping every student progress at their own pace.
+Simon enjoys helping students of all ages gain confidence, improve their fitness and achieve goals they may not have thought possible when they first stepped onto the dojo floor.

-## Why Us?
+## Why Northstowe Karate Club?

-* Friendly and welcoming atmosphere
+* Friendly and welcoming atmosphere — train alongside supportive students of all ages and experience levels.
-* Beginners always welcome
+* Beginners always welcome — no previous martial arts experience required.
-* Family-friendly training
+* Family-friendly training — parents and children can train together in the same class.
 * Traditional Shotokan karate
 * First lesson free
 * Clear grading pathway